geemus/notes/houston_foresight/raw/intro.md

   * Meta Questions: Why do you think I asked that question?
 What does ... mean?
 What is the point of the question?
 What else might I ask?

 # W09: Critiquing Impacts of Change

 ## Reading: Causal Layered Analysis (Inayatullah)

+* An effort to use poststructuralism as a research method to conduct inquiry into the nature of past, present and future.
+* Existing mapping schemes: predictive - contextualizing data; interpretive - giving meaning to data; critical - locating in relation to historical structures of power/knowledge, ie class, gender, varna and episteme
+* Goal is less to predict or compare, but to question the future. ie instead of population forecasts we might ask why population instead of community or people?
+* Seeks to consider what paradigm is privileged by the nomination of a trend or event as a possible future.
+* Using other ways of knowing, particularly from other civilizations, is one way to create distance from the present.
+* Concept: Desconstruction - take a text and break it into components, asking what is visible and invisible. ie Who is privileged at the level of knowledge?
+Who gains at economic, social and other levels?
+Who is silenced?
+What is the politics of truth?
+Which future is privileged?
+Which assumptions of the future are made preferable?
+* Concept: Geneology - history of which discourse have been hegemonic and how the topic of study has traveled through these discourses. ie Which discourses have been victorious in constituting the present?
+How have they traveled through history?
+What have been the points in which the issue has become important or contentious?
+What might be the genealogies of the future?
+* Concept: Distance - treat scenarios less as forecasts and more as critiques of the present. ie Which scenarios make the present remarkable?
+Make it unfamiliar?
+Strange?
+Denaturalize it?
+Are these scenarios in historical space (the futures that could have been) or in present, or future space?
+* Concept: Alternative Pasts ond Futures. ie Which interpretation of past is valorized?
+What histories make the present problematic?
+Which vision of the future is used to maintain the present?
+Which undo the unity of the present?
+* Concept: Reordering Knowledge - focus on how categories order knowledge. ie How does the ordering of knowledge differ across civilization, gender and episteme?
+Whot or Who is othered?
+How does it denaturalize current orderings, making them peculiar instead of universal?
+* We should also consider the myths and metaphors we use and that others use, and how these influence the futures we imagine.
+* Causal layered analysis levels:
+  * 1 - Litany - Quantitative trends, problems (often exaggerated, often used for political purposes).
+Events, issues and trends are not connected and appear discontinuous.
+Results in feelings of helplessness, apathy, or projected action.
+Believed, rarely questioned.
+  * 2 - Social - Social causes, including economic, cultural, political and historical factors.
+Intepretation is given to quantitative data.
+Data is questioned, but not the paradigm in which the issue is framed.
+  * 3 - Discourse/Worldview - Structure and the discource/worldview that supports and legitimizes it.
+Seeks to find deeper secial, linguistic, and cultural structures that are actor-invariant.
+Discerns deeper assumptions.
+Foundation for how the litany has been presented and variables used to understand the litany are questioned.
+  * 4 - Myth/Metaphor - Unconcious assumptions of how the world is or should be.
+* Each layer results in different types of scenarios.
+Litany - instrumental; Social - policy; discourse/worldview - fundamental differences; myth/metaphor - poems/stories/images.
+* Each layer also implies different actors.
+Litany - others, such as government or corporations; Social - partnerships between groups; discourse/worldview - people or voluntary associations; myth/metaphor - leaders or artists
+* CLA can categorize many different perceptions of realities while remaining sensitive to horizontal and vertical spaces.
+* CLA orients toward action learning and integrated methodologies.
+Answers are not right or wrong, rather dialogue is used to recognize multiple ways of knowing between different levels.
+The interaction between the levels and ways of knowing is key to understanding different possibilities.

 ## Reading: Futures Wheel (Glenn)

 ## Lecture

 # W10: Exploring Alternative Futures, 1
 ## Reading: The Four Futures (Dator)
 ## Reading: Overview of Current Scenario Techniques (Bishop, Hines, Collins)